-But in this age of declining congregations and falling numbers of clergy, challenging questions are being asked.
+In this era of declining congregations and falling numbers of clergy, challenging questions are being asked.
 What is the best way to grow the Church?
 What is the nature of the relationship between churches and communities, especially in the marginalised forgotten towns and outer estates?
-Are churches being true to the Gospel in responding to the needs of people right across our national community?
+Are churches being true to the Gospel?
+Are they serving people right across our national community?

 The Bishop of Burnley evokes powerfully the challenges facing the Church of England – and some other Christian denominations – in their engagement with people today.
 His contention is that churches have shrunk back from the communities that were at the heart of Jesus’ ministry on Earth: the poor, the destitute, those rejected by the mainstream and marginalised.

 In an attempt to turn around the downward trajectory and drive up congregation numbers, a hard nosed strategy has been adopted by the Church of England, driven by multiple factors, not least financial constraints, changing social norms and demographics.
 While some have focused on fostering new, often young, popular faith communities in university towns and cosmopolitan city centres, the charge is that this leads to a departure from core mission, with questions around the consequences of this approach for the very purpose of the Church.

 If church growth strategy fails to engage with people on the margins, particularly in outer estates and forgotten towns, is it risking the impoverishment of the whole body?
 Is it not, as Jean Vanier emphasises, the poor and rejected who are at the heart of the Gospel, and often able to provide wisdom that the ‘successful’ and the ‘strong’ are unable to access?
 What is success and strength in the eyes of God?
 Are we seeing the inadvertent abandonment of the very foundations of the Gospel in which the poor are central?

 What kind of church is it that turns its back on the dispossessed, or offers them only crumbs from the table of the rich?